albertzheng07/Behavioral-Cloning/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

-1. My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+1. The first step was to use a convolution neural network model which is based on LeNet.
+Since Lenet has proven well in the past on classifying image data, I thought it was an appropriate baseline model.

-2.

-3.

-4.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+2. In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
+I then evaluated how well the model was minimizing the loss function output from the fitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+3. The next step was to run the simulator to see how well the car was driving around track one.
+I found quickly that the car quickly diverged off the track.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+4. I then attempted to increase the data augmentation by flipping images, adding more images at different view points and providing more data sets where the vehicle would correct back to center when drifting away the road.

+5. I found that LeNet was not successful in completing the autonomous lap even when providing the model with augmented data.
+I decided next to attempt a more powerful network with more convolutional layers.

+6. I selected the Nvidia neural network as the deeper neural net Architecture since this was a proven model with success on actual vehicles.

+7. In the end, I found that the more powerful network was able drive the lap on the same dataset and decided to use the Nvidia architecture as my design architecture.

 #### 2. Final Model Architecture